 Quantum of Solace begins moments after Casino Royale ends with James Bond wearing a two-piece navy pinstripe suit.
 Bond is supposed to be wearing the same three-piece suit from at the end of Casino Royale, but the change from a three-piece suit to a two-piece suit is not because we’re meant to think that James Bond removed his waistcoat.
 Naturally if a man wants to shed a layer of his three-piece suit, he’s going to take off his suit jacket and not the waistcoat.
 The reason why James Bond is no longer wearing a waistcoat in Quantum of Solace is because a change in costume designer meant a reinterpretation of the Casino Royale outfit.
 These two suits are the only two in the series that can be fairly judged by comparison since story-wise they are supposed to be the same suit.

 For the final scene of Casino Royale, costume designer Lindy Hemming dressed James Bond in a three-piece Brioni suit to signify that Daniel Craig’s new Bond had become the more sophisticated James Bond we knew from previous Bond films who takes pride in dressing up.
-This was a large step from being a man who didn’t have a proper dinner jacket earlier in the film.
+This was a large step from being a man who we’re supposed to think didn’t own a proper dinner jacket earlier in the film.
 Lousie Frogley assumed the costume designer position for Quantum of Solace and abandoned Brioni for Tom Ford.
-Perhaps she decided to put Bond in a two-piece suit rather than a three-piece suit because he hadn’t matured into the classic Bond character yet, because a three-piece suit didn’t fit the Lake Garda setting or because a two-piece suit worked more effectively for the intense action stunts.
+Perhaps she decided to put Bond in a two-piece suit rather than a three-piece suit because he hadn’t matured into the classic Bond character yet, because a three-piece suit didn’t fit the Lake Garda setting—it is much better suited for business setting in London—or because a two-piece suit worked more effectively for the intense action stunts.
 A three-piece suit also would not have looked so great if Frogley was intent on Bond removing his tie.
 She at least kept the suit a navy pinstripe to maintain a modicum of continuity between the films.
 But even though the suits are both navy with pinstripes, the stripes are grey track stripes in Casino Royale whilst the stripes are light blue pinstripes in Quantum of Solace.
 The stripes on both suits are spaced no more than a half-inch apart.

 The cuts of the Brioni and Tom Ford suits are very different.
 The Brioni suit jacket has straight shoulders with a healthy amount of shoulder padding whereas the Tom Ford suit jacket has much softer pagoda shoulders, which have a slight concave shape.
 Both suits have roped sleeveheads.
 The Tom Ford jacket has a more shaped silhouette than the Brioni jacket has, with a more defined waist.
 Though both suit jackets fit closely, the Brioni has a boxier silhouette.
 Wearing the suit jacket open adds to the boxy look.
 Both suit jackets have three buttons with the middle button placed at the middle of body’s waist.
 The Brioni jacket’s lapels roll gently at the top button, whilst the Tom Ford jacket’s lapels have a harder roll down to the middle button for a button two silhouette.
 The Brioni sleeves are cut full at the upper arm and taper down to the cuffs.
 By contrast, the Tom Ford sleeves are narrower through the upper arm and have a slight flare at the end for a dash of English style.
 Both suit jackets’ sleeves are slightly too long, but it is hardly noticeable in Quantum of Solace since Bond’s arms are hardly ever at his side.
 The Tom Ford suit also has a little skirt flare, which is lacking in the Brioni suit’s more Italian cut.